The last 7 players Liverpool have signed from the Football League

 Since then, the defender has developed into an England international and key member of Jurgen Klopp’s side, helping the Reds win the Premier League title in 2019-20.

-Klopp described the 23-year-old as “an outstandingly skilled boy”, adding: “These two, Joe and Virg, they like each other a lot, and they can play sensationally well together.”
+Klopp described the 25-year-old as “an outstandingly skilled boy”, adding: “These two, Joe and Virg, they like each other a lot, and they can play sensationally well together.”

-Our resident Leeds fan uses the fact that Lonergan has picked up UEFA Super Cup and FIFA Club World Cup medals in the past 18 months as proof that miracles do happen.
+Our resident Leeds fan uses the fact that Lonergan has picked up UEFA Super Cup and FIFA Club World Cup medals in the past couple of years as proof that miracles do happen.